 Curious about Windows 10X?
-This is how it is provided by Microsoft.
+This is how Microsoft provides it.

-As previously reported, Windows 10X was developed specifically for dual-screen and foldable devices that Microsoft initiated, Windows 10X is still based on the basic Windows 10 experience, so you will not take long. space to get used to it.
+As previously reported, Windows 10X was explicitly developed for dual-screen and foldable devices that Microsoft initiated.
+Windows 10X is still based on the essential Windows 10 experience, so you will not take a vast space to get used to it.

-The overall experience on Windows 10X so far is very simple, convenient, and everything is arranged in a very reasonable way, as expected of users.
-Of course, Windows 10X still needs some tweaking, but overall, this can be considered a right direction that Microsoft has chosen for the new device category that is about to appear on the market.
+The overall experience on Windows 10X is straightforward, convenient, and everything is arranged in a very reasonable way, as expected of users.
+Of course, Windows 10X still needs some tweaking, but overall, this can be considered the right direction that Microsoft has chosen for the new device category to appear on the market.
 There are features of Windows 10 that you may find quite odd, but when brought to Windows 10X, they suddenly become much more reasonable.
 And one of them is modern applications (UWP).

-Exactly, with the latest version of Microsoft Emulator application just released by Microsoft on Windows 10, you can completely try Windows 10X directly on your Windows 10 computer without having to go through complicated installation steps. magazine.
+Exactly, with the latest version of the Microsoft Emulator application just released by Microsoft on Windows 10, you can ultimately try Windows 10X directly on your Windows 10 computer without having to go through complicated installation steps.

-It is important that your computer has a configuration that meets the emulation needs, specific configuration and minimum requirements include:
+Your computer must have a configuration that meets the emulation needs.
+The specific configuration and minimum requirements include:

 – A computer running Windows 10 Pro, Enterprise or Education (x64) build 19555 or higher from the Windows Insider Program.